alphagov/forms/research/2025-05-14-Multiple_branches_concept_testing.md

 60 minute sessions.

 One task per design.
-Tasks carried out by giving instructions to the researcher, who navigated screens on a Mural board, imitating interactions.
+Tasks carried out by the participant giving instructions to the researcher, who navigated screens on a Mural board, imitating interactions.

 ## Key Headlines
 According to the quantitative data, Design 2 was the easiest to use and the most preferred by participants.